MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 :::image type="content" source="media/console/start-flow.png" alt-text="Screenshot of the status column in the console.":::

-If a running flow contains [input variables](manage-variables.md#input-and-output-variables), a dialog box will prompt you to provide the appropriate values.
+If a running flow contains [input variables](manage-variables.md#input-and-output-variables), a dialog box prompts you to provide the appropriate values.

 :::image type="content" source="media/console/start-flow-inputs.png" alt-text="Screenshot of the flow inputs dialog.":::